misiektoja/spotify_monitor/docs/setup-and-first-run.md

 This page assumes Spotify Monitor is already installed (see [Installation](installation.md)).
 It walks through the interactive setup wizard then your first monitoring run.
 If you opened this page first, choose [PyPI](installation.md#install-from-pypi), the [manual Python script](installation.md#manual-installation), the [Docker image](installation.md#docker-image) or [Docker Compose](installation.md#docker-compose), finish that method's steps then return here.

 Then use the regular interactive setup wizard for Friend Activity monitoring.
-It asks who to monitor, how to connect to Spotify and which alerts to enable.
+It asks who to monitor, how to connect to Spotify, how often to poll and which alerts to enable.
+The polling interval accepts seconds directly or a positive whole number followed by `s`, `m`, `h` or `d`.
 You can review and change your answers before saving.
 Regular settings go in `spotify_monitor.conf`.
 Private values such as login cookies and webhook URLs go in `.env`.

 Both setup wizards explain at the beginning that Enter accepts the shown default and Ctrl+C cancels setup.